last updated 29/12/2019

 A better solution is to purchase a regulated mains AC charger.
 Don’t use the generator’s 12V supply.
 Get a regulated charger and plug it into the generator’s AC source.
 The benefits include faster charging and less fuel wasted.
 Also, with the right type of electronic charger, the charge will automatically terminate when the battery is full, preventing over charge.

 There are dedicated 12V petrol chargers available.
 The design typically has an engine turning a vehicle alternator.
-Capable of delivering around 100A, they are the fastest and most fuel efficient way to charge a 12V battery by generator.
+Capable of delivering up to 100A, they are the fastest and most fuel efficient way to charge a 12V battery by generator.
 However they will not terminate the charge when the battery is full and lack the flexibility of a generator that can power your 240V appliances as well.
 It might not be practical to invest in such a specialised generator.

 Charging 12V Systems with Alternator Booster Diodes